mauriciocossich/mauriciocossich/README.md

 ### About me

- - Enjoy my wife, friends and my relationship with God.
+ - Enjoy my family, friends and my relationship with God.
  - Improve english, drink wine, cook and find out the world.
  - Love to read books, acquire knowledge and experiences.
  - Work out, practice calisthenics and martial art Systema.